JakubReha/JakubReha.github.io/content/publication/conference-paper/index.md

 # and it will be replaced with their full name and linked to their profile.
 authors:
   - admin

-# Author notes (optional)
+  - Giulio Lovisotto
-author_notes:
+  - Michele Russo
-  - 'Equal contribution'
+  - Alessio Gravina
-  - 'Equal contribution'
+  - Claas Grohnfeldt

 date: '2023-10-21T00:00:00Z'
 doi: ''